How to treat Plantar Fasciitis

 It is important to remember that there is an inflammatory element to Plantar-Fasciitis and therefore pressing on it with a hard item is unlikely to help.
 Foam rolling areas, such as the calf and mid-foot may provide you with some relief.
 When using a frozen bottle of water, you are essentially numbing the area which can give short-term relief.

 Applying Plantar Fascia taping to your foot can reduce the intensity of your symptoms by reducing the amount of stretch that is placed on your plantar fascia when you walk.
 If it reduces your symptoms or alleviates them completely, then there is scope to argue that an orthotic may be beneficial in the short to medium term.

 Long Term Management of Plantar Fasciitis

 When you stand with your full weight on your foot, your plantar fascia is stretched.
 As it is connected to the big toe, when you push off, it places torsion on your plantar fascia.
-Using an orthotic or insole reduces the stretch on your plantar fascia, leading to significant reduction in pain levels.
-It is recommended that you use orthotics in conjunction with a loading programme.
+Using an orthotic or insole can reduce the stretch on your plantar fascia, leading to a significant reduction in pain levels.
+It is recommended that you use orthotics in conjunction with a loading program.

 We recommend that you receive an official diagnosis before trying any of the above as there are numerous conditions that have a similar presentation to plantar fasciitis.